-The IRFS bit is bit 8 in the SPORT Control register (0x3FF6 for SPORT0 and 0x3FF2 for SPORT1), and the ITFS bit is bit 9.
-Both of these bits are cleared at reset, that is, both serial ports require externally generated frame sync signals for both transmitting and receiving data (see Figure 5-6).
+The IRFS bit is bit 8 in the SPORT control register (0x3FF6 for SPORT0 and 0x3FF2 for SPORT1), and the ITFS bit is bit 9.
+Both of these bits are cleared at reset, that is, both serial ports require externally generated frame sync signals for both transmitting and receiving data.